deathworlders/online/content/book/deathworlders/chapter-26-blood-ash.md

 *“‘Cut loose?’* Is it really that bad?”
 Ash asked.

 Six laughed, composed a scenario in his head, and detailed it.
 “Imagine: You are a thriving, proud civilization.
 Gleaming cities, global communications technology, art and culture and sports and a thriving economy.
 And one day, your oh-so-clever scientists discover the means by which a ship might have an apparent linear velocity greater than the speed of causality.
-You launch your first warp ship, your *Pandora*, and bask in your own accomplishments.... until the aliens arrive.”
+You launch your first warp ship, your *Pandora*, and bask in your own accomplishments....until the aliens arrive.”

 “These aliens are monsters.
 True monsters, far worse than any fanged, acid-blooded animal your cinema industry ever devised.
 And they are monsters because what greets you, smiling politely  and eager to make your acquaintance, are your *superiors.* Faster, tougher, stronger.
 More cunning, more inventive, more intuitive and more logical.
 Their art and music redefines everything you thought culturally possible, their philosophy explores fields of thought of which you had never even conceived.
 They are all but impervious to your weapons, their very *breath* carries plagues that could eviscerate your population, and their military doctrine operates several levels above your own.
 In every conceivable way, they are *better* than you and you will never, *ever* become their equal in even one capacity, let alone in all regards.”

 He sighed.
 “More galling still?
 Is that they are even your ethical superiors.
 They do not gloat, or exploit their superiority.
 They do not enslave you, but instead welcome you as the equals you are not.
 They give you a place at their table that you do not deserve, listen to your pathetic attempts at having opinions and treat them with a seriousness they do not warrant.
-Every time they smile at you and treat you as their friend, they demonstrate yet again just how hopelessly inadequate you really are....
-And the very, very worst part of all, will be that they are *completely sincere.”*
+Every time they smile at you and treat you as their friend, they demonstrate yet again just how hopelessly inadequate you really are....And the very, very worst part of all, will be that they are *completely sincere.”*

 Ash frowned, and looked down, thinking.